Chair of Department, Professor of Philosophy

 Email Dr. Lizza

-His books, Persons, Humanity, and the Definition of Death (2006) and Defining the Beginning and End of Life: Readings on Personal Identity and Bioethics (2009), were published by The Johns Hopkins University Press.
-He is currently working on a manuscript on the nature and ethical significance of potentiality, and has prepared for publication an anthology entitled Potentiality: Metaphysical and Bioethical Dimensions.
-Other publications include: "Potentiality and Human Embryos" Bioethics (2007); "Potentiality, Irreversibility, and Death" The Journal of Medicine and Philosophy (2005); "Defining Death for Persons and Human Organisms" Theoretical Medicine and Bioethics (1999); "Persons and Death: What's Metaphysically Wrong with Our Current Statutory Definition of Death?"
+His books, Persons, Humanity, and the Definition of Death (2006); Defining the Beginning and End of Life: Readings on Personal Identity and Bioethics (2009); and Potentiality: Metaphysical and Bioethical Dimensions (2014) were published by The Johns Hopkins University Press.
+Other publications include: "Where's Waldo?
+The 'Decapitation Gambit' and the Definition of Death" Journal of Medical Ethics (2011), "Potentiality and Human Embryos" Bioethics (2007); "Potentiality, Irreversibility, and Death" The Journal of Medicine and Philosophy (2005); "Defining Death for Persons and Human Organisms" Theoretical Medicine and Bioethics (1999); "Persons and Death: What's Metaphysically Wrong with Our Current Statutory Definition of Death?"
 The Journal of Medicine and Philosophy (1993); and "Multiple Personality and Personal Identity Revisited" The British Journal for the Philosophy of Science (1993).